The Central Midfielder – Playmaker | Are the attributes a key to creativity?

 The attacking ability of the Advanced Playmaker can turn defence into attack in an instant.

-With attack duty, the AP will look to run at the defensive line from deeper positions, aims to craft out crossing or through ball opportunities as he moves into the final third.
+Attack – the player will look to run at the defensive line from deeper positions, aims to craft out crossing or through ball opportunities as he moves into the final third.

-With support, the AP will stay in the hole and look to spay passes to support players and forwards.
+Support – the player will stay in the hole and look to spay passes to support players and forwards.

 The Roaming Playmaker is the heartbeat of his team, driving forward with the ball to spearhead attacks as well as tracking back to cover defensively.